Navigating the Space of Symmetric CMC Surfaces: CMC tori revisited

-We now restrict for a moment to the case of CMC tori and rephrase the well known spectral curve theory for CMC tori of \cite{Hi} in the setup of Theorem \ref{lifting_theorem}.
-The main difference to the higher genus case is that the first fundamental group of a torus $\pi_1(T^2)$ is abelian.
-Thus for a flat unitary connection and $p \in T^2$ there is a basis of $V_p$ which simultaneously diagonalize the monodromy of $\nabla$ along both generators of $\pi_1(T^2,p).$ Therefore $\nabla$ splits into two line bundle connections, which are dual to each other, on its parallel eigenlines $L^{\pm}.$ In fact, a generic flat $SL(2, \C)$ connections on a torus has diagonalizable monodromy and splits into two flat line bundle connections.
+The main difference between CMC tori and higher genus CMC surfaces is that the first fundamental group of a torus $\pi_1(T^2)$ is abelian.
+Thus for a flat unitary connection and $p \in T^2$ there is a basis of $V_p$ which simultaneously diagonalizes the monodromy of $\nabla$ along both generators of $\pi_1(T^2,p).$ Therefore $\nabla$ splits into two line bundle connections on its parallel eigenlines $L^{\pm}$, which are dual to each other.
+In fact, a generic flat $SL(2, \C)$ connection on a torus has diagonalizable monodromy and splits into two flat line bundle connections.\\